Aleex87/sakila_lab_alessandro_abbate/README.md

 I have add ipykernel and dlt[sql_dtatbase]'
 Writed code in load-sakilasqlite for load the data
---- dlt (data load tool) tool of etl (extract tranform load)
+--- dlt (data load tool) tool of etl (extract tranform load) Created a new foder sql in the root and inside created eda_pandas_duckdb.ipynb for the manipulation of the database and the manager reqests.